wheniwork/loop/README.md

 All our user feedback in one place.
 Built on [Spark](https://github.com/sparkphp/Spark).

 Loop grabs feedback items from a variety of different sources, including Twitter, Satismeter, Zendesk, and the Manager Tool.
-Feedback is posted to HipChat and [saved](https://github.com/wheniwork/loop-feed/issues) in Github issues for further analysis.
+Feedback is posted to HipChat and saved in a MySQL database for any later analysis.

 ## Setting Up